NicholasLiUWO/FitBit-RCM/README.md

 For a list of the different data-types from fitbit, check out their dev wiki here: https://dev.fitbit.com/build/reference/web-api/
 More info on how to generate a token can be found here: https://dev.fitbit.com/build/reference/web-api/explore/

-The code can be easily edited to add-in missing datatypes as well.
-For example
+The code can be edited to add-in missing datatypes as well.